worldline/angular-security-training/docs/csp/csp-overview.md

 This directive is deprecated in CSP Level 3 in favor of the report-to directive.

 ::: warning
-As of today, some CSP properties may not be supported by all browsers.
-IE is known to have limited support for CSP You can verify the compatibility of CSP properties with browser with several online tools like this one: [https://caniuse.com/?search=csp](https://caniuse.com/?search=csp)
+As of today, some CSP properties **may not be supported by all browsers**.
+IE is known to have limited support for CSP.
+You can verify the compatibility of CSP properties with browser with several online tools like this one: [https://caniuse.com/?search=csp](https://caniuse.com/?search=csp)
 :::